ProgrammingSis/ProgrammingSis/README.md

 I'm an Information Systems student at the University of São Paulo | EACH and I'm currently working in an internship in Vivo.
 I have been focusing more on the C language and Java so far.
 However, I also study and have knowledge in the frontend - having already worked HTLM, CSS -, besides, I'm working in a Schollarship program in USP called PUB, in which I'm learning how to use frameworks such as REACT.
 In addition, I have been developing an affinity with design: Figma, UI/UX concepts and I have advanced English.

 ## ⚡ Some curious facts about me:
-- 🎸 I love rock and EDM...
+- 🎸 I love rock and EDM, being excited about life is just my way of living, of having fresh air and new ideas
 - 🌍 I'm a language enthusiast!
 I'm currently learning 4 more languages besides English...
 - 🏃‍♀️ I'm a Judo lover
 <!--